-Jumping to conclusions without checking out all the facts can cause many a sticky situation.
-Your conclusion might not be accurate and it also might crank your anger up.
-If you had all the facts, you might find out that your anger is out of proportion to the situation or not needed in the situation at all.
-Slow down and check out the facts.
+Jumping to conclusions without checking out all the facts can cause problematic situations.
+Your son’s conclusion might not be accurate and it also might increase his anger.
+If he had all the facts, he might find out that his anger is out of proportion to the situation or not needed in the situation at all.
+Help him to slow down and check out the facts.

 - “The only reason he would do that is to get to me.”

 - “Where’s the evidence that this is the only possible reason?”